Notification System

 Silent bool // send without notification sound

-}Channelempty → broadcast to all registered channelsChannelset → route to that specific channel onlyChatIDempty → each channel uses its configured default
+}Channelempty -- broadcast to all registered channelsChannelset -- route to that specific channel onlyChatIDempty -- resolved from auth identities viaNotifyUser, or channel-specific fallback

 channel.Channel